ttag-org/ttag/gitbook/quick-start.md

 ### Step 4.
 Extracting translations to .pot file

-To be able to localize our program, gettext utility requires template file with strings that are need to be translated.
-Template file is a [.pot file](https://www.gnu.org/software/gettext/manual/html_node/Template.html#Template).
-All c-3po behaviour can be customized by [config](/configuration.md).
+To be able to localize our program, gettext utility requires template file with strings that need to be translated.
+The template file is a [.pot file](https://www.gnu.org/software/gettext/manual/html_node/Template.html#Template).
+All c-3po behavior can be customized by [config](/configuration.md).
 We can use [env options](https://babeljs.io/docs/usage/babelrc/#env-option) for making different configuration options in our **.babelrc. **Let's add extraction feature:

 ```js
 {